toybreaker/binocle/_includes/editables/profile.md

 **BINOCLE** works on the transformation of existing spaces shifting from temporary structures to permanent buildings and gardens and avails itself of the collaboration of Giulio Giori, Anna Pierotello and Marina Tangari.

-Beside his professional activity, Lorenzo has been adjunct professor at the Politecnico di Milano and visiting professor at the **Design Academy Eindhoven**.
+Beside his professional activity, Lorenzo is teaching at Politecnico and Nuova Accademia di Belle Arti in Milan and was visiting professor at the **Design Academy Eindhoven**.

 <br/>